-- The administration/HQ and maintenance operations would not be co-located with the Marine Corps Main Cantonment facilities.
-The administration/HQ and maintenance element would be located within Navy Barrigada adjacent to the NCTS antenna farms. - Accompanied and unaccompanied personnel housing facilities would be located within Navy Barrigada, with recreational and QOL facilities included in the housing areas.
+- The administrative/HQ and maintenance operations would not be co-located with the Marine Corps Main Cantonment facilities.
+The administrative/HQ and maintenance element would be located within Navy Barrigada adjacent to the NCTS antenna farms. - Accompanied and unaccompanied personnel housing facilities would be located within Navy Barrigada, with recreational and QOL facilities included in the housing areas. - The administrative/HQ, maintenance, housing, and QOL portions of this alternative are included in U.S. Marine Corps Alternatives 1, 2 and 8 (refer to Volume 2). - Munitions storage magazines would be consolidated at one site that is located north of B Avenue.